top of page

 Potter Park Zoo, 1301 S Pennsylvania Ave, Lansing, MI 48912

-Michigan Waterways Stewards celebrates the 5th annual Lansing Rivers and River Trail Cleanup.
-The day will include stewardship activities in the morning, then after there will be hospitality, recreation, entertainment, environmental education exhibitors, and FREE admission to Potter Park Zoo for all volunteers.
+Michigan Waterways Stewards hosts their fifth community-wide, Lansing Rivers and River Trail Cleanup.
+The day will include stewardship activities in the morning, then after there will be hospitality, recreation, entertainment, environmental education exhibitors.
+This will be their largest cleanup event with more activities and special events planned than ever before, unveiling community spirit and civic pride.
+This event also includes FREE admission to Potter Park Zoo for all volunteers and two park beautification projects: Cherry Hill Park and Kruger's Landing.

 Learn more